YubicoLabs/yed-spoke-example/docs/sections/10-action-outputs.md

 ---
-layout: page
+layout: docs
-title: Action outputs
+title: Action Outputs
 permalink: /learn/action-outputs
 ---

-## Action outputs
+## Action Outputs
 ---
 Use Action Outputs to return data from the action to Flow Designer.
 The Script Output variables we just defined are intentionally "private" to the action and are intended for use by scripts or other action steps (this, the camel case naming convention).